jrasmusson/swiftui/SampleApps/Moonshot/README.md

 One important difference with scroll views is that the views you add get created immediately.
 Unlike `UITableViewController` which has an very efficient dequeing mechanism, scroll view create all views once created.

-## Putting new views onto the stack using NavigationLink

 ### Links that help